Kebo Valley History

 - 1920: Kebo acquires 40 acres of land east of Harden Farm Road, opens the “outer” nine holes, completing the 18-hole layout.

 - 1922: Golf great Walter Hagen played two rounds with famous trick shot artist Joel Kirkwood.
 Hagen first shoots par 70, then cards a course-record 67.
-Hagen’s record would stand for 50 years, before club pro Lew Hershey shoots a 65.
-Some years before Hershey’s great round, longtime Kebo worker William “Bill” Burns challenged Hagen’s record.
+Hagen’s record would stand for 50 years, before club pro Lew Hersey shoots a 65.
+Some years before Hersey’s great round, longtime Kebo worker William “Bill” Burns challenged Hagen’s record.
 He was eight strokes under par through 16 holes, but despite the efforts of friends and fellow golfers to illuminate his finish with their car headlights, Burns was unable to complete the round.

 - September 3, 1926: One of the nation’s leading golf architects, Donald Ross, wrote that the third hole should be rebuilt.
 Ross argued that an approach shot failing to reach the lofty summit would ignominiously roll back downhill past the luckless golfer.
 As the blood pressure of the then average portly member of Kebo rose, arteries hardened and breath, as well as tempers, became short.
 It was eventually decided that the climb to the “Shangri-La” green should be eliminated.
 Today, members often wonder how it might be to play the third hole as it was originally constructed.